Chapter 4. Basic considerations; A new device-fitting model and device choice for elderly

 Figure 4.4.
 The gain ratio (gain divided by threshold) as a function of frequency.
 Figure 4.4A presents the data of group 1 (BAHS stands for Baha and Ponto together: 1 study, n=20; VSB: 3 studies, n=34 and Bonebridge: 1 study, n=12), Figure 4.4B for group 2 (BAHS: 6 studies, n=113; VSB: 7 studies, n=97) and Figure 4.4C for group 3 (BAHS: 1 study, n=12; VSB: 3 studies, n=47).

-These data have been used to develop the practice-based prescription procedure: for mixed hearing loss, it is assumed that the cochlear loss should be ’compensated’ as in sensorineural hearing loss.
-For predominant conductive hearing loss, the air-bone gap should be compensated; thus the gain (and thus the gain ratio) should be (close to) 0.
-However, negative gain ratios are seen (Figure 4.4.A).
-As suggested by Dillon (2012) and discussed in Chapter 1, maybe not the whole air-bone gap has to be compensated but only partially.
-It is suggested, based on our data, that the aided thresholds should be better than 25 dB HL for those patients with (sub) normal cochlear function.
-More details are found in Snik et al., 2019.
+These data have been used to develop the practice-based prescription procedure: for mixed hearing loss, it is assumed that the cochlear loss (SNHLc) should be ’compensated’, equally as prescribed for sensorineural hearing loss.
+For group 1 with predominant conductive hearing loss, thus without a SNHLc (close to) 0 , the amplification (and thus the ‘gain ratio’) should be (close to) 0.
+However, negative ‘gain ratios’ are seen (Figure 4.4.A), as we also saw in Figures 3.2 and 3.3.
+Related to this, Dillon argued that in patients with a conductive hearing loss, not the whole AB gap should be compensated, but only partially (Dillon, 2012, Chapter 10.4).
+Following that reasoning, it is suggested that, based on our data (Figs 3.2 and 3.3), the device-aided thresholds might be 25 dB HL instead of the ideal value of (closer to) 0, for patients with a (sub) normal cochlear function.
+More details are found in Snik et al. (2019).

 Table 4.3.
 Target values as a function of SNHLc for 1, 2 and 4 kHz